MarjhonMatalog/Matalog_WildWatcher/README.md

 DATA MANAGEMENT:

 •	Display/Hide Data: Users can toggle if they want to see all of the stored animal sighting.

+IF CODE NOT WORKING MAKE THIS FOLLOWING A COMMENT
+=
+logo = PhotoImage(file="logoo/ikon.png")
+window.iconphoto(True,logo)